quiqr/quiqr-book/content/docs/poppygo-app/03-about-this-book/_index.md

 Those looking for tips and tricks on how to develop Hugo websites should consult the official [Hugo Documentation](https://gohugo.io/documentation/) or the [Hugo Forum](https://discourse.gohugo.io/).

+The latest version of this book is located at https://poppygo.github.io/poppygo-book/.

 ## Example Commands